jimmyaxod/ipfscrawl/README.md

 # ipfscrawl
 IPFS crawler

-Very simple IPFS crawler to see what's going on with IPFS.
+Very simple IPFS crawler to see what's going on with IPFS and as a learning exersize.

 This is a very general purpose libp2p-kad-dht crawler implementation.
 It crawls around the DHT by periodically sending out FIND_NODE requests for random hashes.
 Peers reply with CloserPeers, which we then connect to and so the process repeats.
+This crawler operates at a low level in order to squeeze out more efficiency and flexibility.

 ## Configuration